How to Teach ESL Pronunciation and Phonics

 The same goes, of course, for students’ listening skills.
 If your English students misunderstand the word ship (/ʃɪp/) as sheep (/ʃi:p/) when they hear it, similar confusion will arise.

 For effective communication, both receptive and productive skills are equally important.
-This is why we need to equip our students with the necessary tools to speak and listen, right from the beginning of their lessons.
+This is why it’s essential to equip your students with the necessary tools to speak and listen, right from the beginning of their lessons.

 Differences in phonemic script